 Here I have explained the Vastu Guidelines for the Interiors of a House.
 The placement of furniture, doors, windows, electrical gadgets, mirrors etc should be done according to certain Vastu guidelines and tips.

 Since Vastu is a science, every guideline is based on logic and reasoning.
-As an Architect, I have attempted to explain these tips rationally and scientifically, so that you can decide what you want to follow and what you don’t.
+As an Architect, I have attempted to explain these tips rationally and scientifically, so that you have a choice and can decide what you want to follow and what you don’t.

 Furniture should be placed in the South-East, South, or West sides of a room.
 It is best that the North-East corner of each room in the house be left empty.
 The Scientific Reasoning – Vastu recommends that maximum openings/windows should be kept in the North, East and North-East walls, in order to allow the useful, constant, morning sunlight from the North and the East into the rest of the house.
 So it is better to avoid furniture in these corners which may obstruct the light.